 Conducting suspect interviews remotely is an attractive cost-sensitive solution that has become increasingly commonplace, according to a trainer who has taught thousands of retail security personnel on interview and interrogation techniques.
 Read More

 Tag: interview and interrogation techniques

-When it comes employee investigations, sometimes the “smell test” will just not let you rest.
+When it comes employee investigations, sometimes the “smell test” will not let you rest.
 You know, those situations when you listen to a story or a business practice, and something just plain stinks.
-On the surface, nothing appears to be wrong, but there is a smell just below the Read More
+Read More

 In the nation’s third workplace shooting in 24 hours, a temporary worker at a Rite Aid distribution center in Aberdeen, MD, opened fire on her coworkers, killing three and wounding several others before shooting herself.
 Read More